 The University holds many subject specific bibliographic databases as listed below.
 If your work is more interdisciplinary we recommend using one of the larger databases such as Web of Science which, despite the name, covers all subject areas and allows you to search effectively across multiple disciplines.

-The resources below give you access to recordings of works created or adapted for live performance, film, & radio, in addition to interviews with composers, performers, authors, producers and a broad range of further related materials .
+The resources below give you access to our online collection of recordings of works created or adapted for film, radio or live performance, in addition to interviews with composers, performers, authors, producers and a broad range of further related materials .

 The University has access to Volume I.